att/ast/CONTRIBUTING.md

-# Guidelines For Developers
+# Guidelines for Developers

 This document provides guidelines for making changes to the AST Korn shell project.
-This includes rules for how to format the code, naming conventions, etcetera.
+This includes assumptions you can make about environments where this project will be built.
+As well as rules for how to format the code, naming conventions, etcetera.
 Generally known as the style of the code.
 It also includes recommended best practices such as creating a Travis-CI account so you can verify your changes pass all the tests before making a pull-request.